Ichbinjoe/blog.ibj.io/content/post/syncookies-and-cuda.md

 it would take to search the entire key space for collisions with one syncookie sample.
 Unfortunately, this will not give us the true answer.

-The problem is that we are only able to observe the output to the Syncookie hash 32 bits per computation.
+The problem is that we are only able to observe the output to the syncookie hash 32 bits per computation.
 Surprisingly, this presents another challenge being that our output entropy (the syncookie generated) is too low in relation to our input entropy (the key).
 What this results in is that for a sample size of 1